Approximation of magnetic Schr\"odinger operators with $\delta$-interactions supported on networks: Introduction

-The proof of Theorem~\ref{theorem_approximation} follows ideas that were used in \cite[Appendix~B]{BEHL19} and relies on an estimate of $\mathfrak{h}_{A,Q,V_\varepsilon} - \mathfrak{h}_{A,Q,\alpha}$ in a suitable topology and on applying an abstract result from \cite[Section~VI.3]{K95}.
+The proof of Theorem~\ref{theorem_approximation} follows a strategy that was used in \cite[Appendix~B]{BEHL19} and relies on an estimate of $\mathfrak{h}_{A,Q,V_\varepsilon} - \mathfrak{h}_{A,Q,\alpha}$ in a suitable topology and on applying an abstract result from \cite[Section~VI.3]{K95}.
 In particular, the fact that only estimates of the associated forms are used allows to treat non-smooth coefficients $A,Q,\alpha$ and networks $\Sigma$ and so, Theorem~\ref{theorem_approximation} improves the results on the approximation of Schr\"odinger operators with $\delta$-potentials supported on hypersurfaces in several directions: \begin{itemize} \item[(a)] The support of the $\delta$-potential is allowed to be a finite network as in~\eqref{Sigma_intro}.
-This includes, in particular, also the boundaries of piecewise $C^2$-domains, which are an important class of Lipschitz hypersurfaces, and in dimension $n=2$ also graphs and curves with cusps. \item[(b)] The interaction strengths are allowed to be non-real and belong to $L^p$-spaces with optimal $p$ so that the operator $H_{A, Q, \alpha}$ can be defined with the help of its associated quadratic form. \item[(c)] Additive electric and magnetic potentials $A$ and $Q$, that are independent of $\varepsilon$, are allowed, and these potentials belong to optimal classes of potentials such that the unperturbed operators $H_{A, Q, 0}$ can be defined as $m$-sectorial operators with the help of their associated form. \end{itemize} It is worth to note that also for the particularly important self-adjoint case Theorem~\ref{theorem_approximation} improves the known approximation results in all points (a)--(c) listed above.
+This includes, in particular, also the boundaries of piecewise $C^2$-domains, which are an important class of Lipschitz hypersurfaces, and in dimension $n=2$ also graphs and curves with cusps. \item[(b)] The interaction strengths are allowed to be non-real and belong to $L^p$-spaces with almost optimal $p$ so that the operator $H_{A, Q, \alpha}$ can be defined with the help of its associated quadratic form. \item[(c)] Additive electric and magnetic potentials $Q$ and $A$, that are independent of $\varepsilon$, are allowed, and these potentials belong to optimal classes of potentials such that the unperturbed operator $H_{A, Q, 0}$ can be defined as an $m$-sectorial operator with the help of the associated form. \end{itemize} It is worth to note that also for the particularly important self-adjoint case Theorem~\ref{theorem_approximation} improves the known approximation results in all points (a)--(c) listed above, as in the previous literature similar results were discussed only for one hypersurface $\Sigma$ (instead of a network) in \cite{BEHL17, EI01, EK03, P95, S92}, bounded interaction strengths $\alpha \in L^\infty(\Sigma)$ in \cite{BEHL17, EI01, EK03, P95, S92}, the homogeneous magnetic vector potential $A$ in dimension $d=2$ in \cite{BEHL19}, and bounded electric potentials $Q \in L^\infty(\mathbb{R}^d)$ in \cite{BEHL17}.

 In Theorem~\ref{theorem_approximation} we start with given potentials $V^{(k)}$, which are used to construct the scaled potentials $V_\varepsilon$ in~\eqref{def_V_epsilon}, and show that the associated operators $H_{A,Q,V_\varepsilon}$ converge in the norm resolvent sense to $H_{A,Q,\alpha}$, where $\alpha$ is computed in terms of $V^{(k)}$ in~\eqref{alpha_limit}.
 In applications, also the inverse question is of relevance: Given a network $\Sigma$ of hypersurfaces and $\alpha \in L^p(\Sigma) + L^\infty(\Sigma)$, is it possible to approximate $H_{A,Q,\alpha}$ in the norm resolvent sense by operators of the form $H_{A,Q,V_\varepsilon}$?
 In the following corollary, which follows immediately from Theorem~\ref{theorem_approximation}, a positive answer to this question is given.